American analogue of SVD

 At the same time, the 7,62x51 NATO cartridge exceeds the 5,56 mm cartridges in terms of the impact on the enemy, especially if the shooting is carried out on target in body armor.
 But the effective range of the CSASS system with such a cartridge is limited to 600 meters when shooting at a chest target and 800 meters when shooting at a growth target.
 In an interview with the American newspaper The Washington Post, one of the Marine Corps scouts noted: “It does not matter that you will be a more trained fighter if you are shot at a distance of a thousand yards, that is, before you can effectively shoot at the enemy yourself.
 What is the point of all training then? ”.
 True, the scout is clearly disingenuous, given that the new M110A1 semi-automatic rifle has its own quite obvious niche, the same as the Soviet / Russian SVD army rifle, while the marines will receive a standard "bolt" rifle Mk 13 to ensure truly high-precision shooting Mod 7, allowing you to reach targets at a distance of more than a kilometer.

-At the same time, for now, simple marines will still be armed with weapons chambered for 5,56 mm.
-This is a variant of the automatic infantry rifle M27, the production of which is also engaged in the company Heckler & Koch.
+At the same time, for now, ordinary marines will continue to be armed with weapons chambered for 5,56 mm.
+This is a variant of the M27 automatic infantry rifle, which is also produced by Heckler & Koch.
 At the same time, it cannot be ruled out that in the near future the entire American army will switch to larger caliber ammunition.
 In particular, serious work is underway to introduce the 6,8 mm cartridge and develop new shooting systems in this caliber.
-In terms of their ballistic qualities, such ammunition will in no way be inferior to 7,62 mm caliber cartridges, while remaining lighter, which is also of great importance for each individual fighter who carries pouches with additional stores.
+In terms of their ballistic qualities, such ammunition will practically in no way be inferior to 7,62 mm cartridges, while remaining lighter, which is also of great importance for each individual soldier who carries pouches with additional magazines.

 In general, it can be noted that the US military is moving towards a return to the old calibers and the creation of new ammunition with great power, great stopping power and greater penetration.
 The US Marine Corps, like all the country's armed forces, is being reorganized in preparation for possible military conflicts with an equal or close enemy.
 The creation of new cartridges and the appearance of rifles such as the M110A1 CSASS and the Mk 13 Mod 7 are an integral part of the efforts being made in this direction.